OpenMDAO/OpenMDAO-Framework/docs/arch-doc/api.rst

 ::

     class IFactory (Interface):
-        """An object that creates and returns objects based on a type string"""
+        """An object that creates and returns objects based on a type string and some other optional arguments."""

-    def create (type):
+    def create (typename, name=None, version=None, server=None, res_desc=None):
-            """Create an object of the specified type and return it, or a proxy to it if it resides in another process."""
+        """Return an object of type typename, using the specified package version, server location, and resource description.

+        """

 -------